 You finally have all the time we could imagine.
 Of course, relaxing, hanging out with your close ones, is one side of how you could spend our summer.
-But besides that, there is finally an opportunity to explore who you are, develop skills, and an all-round personality.
+But besides that, there is finally an opportunity to explore who you are, develop skills, and have an all-around personality.

 In this episode, Zubair and the ZNotes team talk about their summer experiences and ways for you to make yours worthwhile.

 Internships: These expose you to a professional environment and help you gain a work ethic.
 You get the exposure to interact with different kinds of people who could connect with you at some level.

 While it is preferable to be able to dive into an area that is related to the career you want to pursue, that might not always be possible with limited opportunities.
 But irrespective of that, any internship you take up is likely to boost your skillset.
 And what you learn, in some way, will always have some impact on what you finally do.